veltman/learninglunches/maps/README.md

 In order to use geodata to make a slippy map, you are really making two maps:

 1. *Background tiles* - You have to feed a set of data about where land is, where roads are, where points of interest are, etc. into a piece of software and have it generate images based on that.
-You can skip this step if you are content with one of the other tilesets already out there (see below).
+You can skip this step if you are content with an existing set of tiles (see below).
 2. *Other content* - Once you have tiles, you can use geodata to add things on top like markers or highlighted lines.

 One of the best resources for making your own slippy map is Leaflet.
 This library will do most of the dirty work of a slippy map and let you focus on customizing it.
 You'll have to write a little bit of JavaScript, but probably a lot less than you think: